SiLab-Bonn/asiclab/readme.md

 # Changelog

-- [x] Increased password expiry (to >5 years)
-- [x] Update repo virtuoso .def to latest revision
-- [ ] Copy startup scripts
-- [x] Download and install 2022-2023 cadence tools
+Some updates today:
+- Increased the FreeIPA LDAP password expiration to a max value of 5 years.
+- Updated the asiclab-docs Github repo to contain the authoritative copy of the Apptainer define file for Virtuoso.
+It is cloned down at the read-only directory /tools/asiclab-docs/apptainer/virtuoso.centos7.def .
+- Downloaded the 2022-2023 versions of Cadence tools, and they are nearly finished installing (~1 hr left).
+They are located at /tools/cadence/2022-23/RHELx86/

+# To Do
+- Create authoratative copy of bash startup script for Virtuoso
-- [ ] Update repo sentaurus .def to the latest revision (from my harddrive)
+- Update repo sentaurus .def to the latest revision (from my harddrive)

 # Tables of contents